aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Scalar arguments only

-All matrix procedures listed in
-:ref:`this table <table:gmp.coefficient>`-:ref:`this table <table:gmp.column>` and most
-procedures listed in :ref:`this table <table:gmp.linearization>` have scalar-valued arguments.
+Most GMP modification procedures have scalar-valued arguments.
 The *row* argument should always be

 -  a scalar reference to an existing constraint name in your model, or